 According to the ASPCA, 3.3 million dogs enter shelters each year in the United States.
 Although that number has gone down since 2011 (from 3.9 million) there are still millions of dogs waiting in shelters for a forever home.
-October is Adopt a Shelter Dog Month; here are 25 benefits of adopting a shelter dog.
+Here are 25 benefits of adopting a shelter dog.

 Is your heart set on a specific breed?
 There's a wide network of breed-specific rescues out there.
 Just spend a little time online and you can get the dog of your dreams without resorting to buying from puppy mills.